adityaatluri/adityaatluri.github.io/_posts/2017-08-24-musings-gemm.md

 ## Half2 GEMM

 The half2 gemms are bit complicated as one need to transpose sub-dwords to do outer product on other matrix configurations.
-For one, the matrices stored into LDS (shared memory) as transpose increases the number of instructions there by increasing requests to LDS memory controller.
-And, the increased number of bank conflicts as the size of each element in LDS is 32bit, where storing multiple halfs to that element takes 2 cycles.
+For one, the matrices stored into LDS (shared memory) as transpose increases the number of lds read instructions there by increasing requests to LDS memory controller.
+And, it also increases the number of bank conflicts as the size of each read instruction is `ds_read_u16` instead of `ds_read_b64`, where loading multiple halfs to a 32-bit element takes 2 cycles.
 This is solved in Vega by enabling operand selector modifier to packed math isa.
 Looking at the first packed math instruction, `c[0].xy = __v_pk_fma_f16(a0.xx, b0.xy, c[0].xy);` the `a0.xx` is like broadcast we have seen for SSE.

 {% highlight cpp %}